-A question I often get from patients who are just starting out on a healthy nutrition plan is, “How am I ever supposed to give up sugar?”
-Even though we all know that sugary foods are unhealthy and unnecessary, it’s a really difficult task!
+I often ask patients who are just starting on a healthy nutrition plan: “How am I ever supposed to give up sugar?”
+Even though we all know that sugary foods are unhealthy and unnecessary, it’s a challenging task!
 But it’s not impossible.

 9 Tips To Get Rid Of Sugar For Good

-You’re more likely to crave sugary foods when you’re hungry than when you’re full.
-Eating five small meals a day, or three meals with healthy snacks in between can really help you stay full throughout the day with healthy, wholesome foods and avoid those cravings.
+You’re more likely to crave sugary foods when hungry than when you’re full.
+Eating five small meals a day or three meals with healthy snacks can help you stay full throughout the day with healthy, wholesome foods and avoid those cravings.

 Processed foods are full of sugar (not to mention all the other unhealthy ingredients).
-Instead of relying on packaged snacks, stock up your pantry and fridge with healthier choices like apple slices and yogurt.
-Whole foods will not only provide your body with the necessary nutrients and help you feel fuller, but also give you more lasting energy throughout the day.
-(2)
+Instead of relying on packaged snacks, stock up your pantry and fridge with healthier apple slices and yogurt choices.
+Whole foods will provide your body with the necessary nutrients and help you feel fuller, and give you more lasting energy throughout the day.
+(2)4.
+Read Labels

 If you must buy packaged foods, read the label before you purchase.
 The front of the package usually has misleading pictures and information.
-Check to see if sugar (and other alternatives like corn syrup and high fructose corn syrup) is listed on the ingredients list.
+Check if sugar (and other alternatives like corn syrup and high fructose corn syrup) are listed on the ingredients list.
 You may be surprised at how many packaged items contain added sugar, such as crackers, peanut butter, and even bread!

 One common mistake people make when trying to take sugar out of their diet is swearing it off all at once.
-Such a drastic change can be extremely difficult and discouraging, and most people will rebound within the week.
+Such a drastic change can be challenging and discouraging, and most people will rebound within the week.
 It’s easier for your body if you do it gradually.
-Start by limiting your sugar, or cutting your intake in half.
-Over time you will be able to eliminate it completely and hardy notice that it’s gone!
+Start by limiting your sugar or cutting your intake in half.
+Over time you will be able to eliminate it entirely and hardly notice that it’s gone!

-While low and nonfat foods sound like a good idea, manufacturers will often add sugar to make up for the lost flavor.
-You think you’re getting no fat, but your body ends up converting those simple sugars into fat anyway.
+While low and nonfat foods sound like a good idea, manufacturers will often add sugar to compensate for the lost flavor.
+You think you’re getting no fat, but your body converts those simple sugars into fat anyway.
 Eating small amounts of healthy fats instead will give you that flavor without the extra sugar.

-Saying no to your favorite snacks is a lot easier if you replace them with delicious, wholesome ones.
-If you’re feeling fatigue you can try boiled eggs, avocado and nuts, which can help curb your appetite.
-Desserts made with fresh fruits are often so sweet you may not notice it’s sugar free.
+Saying no to your favorite snacks is easier if you replace them with delicious, wholesome ones.
+If you’re feeling fatigued, you can try boiled eggs, avocado, and nuts, which can help curb your appetite.
+Desserts made with fresh fruits are often so sweet you may not notice it’s sugar-free.
 The most important thing is to get creative.
 Find recipes that you love, and keep them on hand for those days when your sweet tooth kicks in.

-While so many of our restaurants and even grocery stores contain foods with such a high sugar content, taking some simple, small steps to remove sugar from your diet will go a long way.
-Just take the time to be more mindful about what you’re ingesting and you’ll be surprised the difference you see and feel!
+While so many of our restaurants and even grocery stores contain foods with high sugar content, taking some simple, small steps to remove sugar from your diet will go a long way.
+Take the time to be more mindful about what you’re ingesting, and you’ll be surprised by the difference you see and feel!